Gudongyangg/DelaySSAdocs.jl-1/docs/src/tutorials/heterogeneous_delay.md

 \emptyset \xrightarrow{A_n} X \text{ triggers } X \Rightarrow Y \text{ after $\tau$ time},\\
 Y \xrightarrow{B_n} \emptyset,
 ```
 This model is studied in [1].
 This delayed birth–death process can be used to model the dynamics of chemical species, such as proteins, that are produced through a sequence of reactions.
-We first consider fixed birth delays, $\tau_n$.
+We first consider fixed birth delays, $\tau_n$, which are constant for a given cell but which vary across a population.
 It is assumed that across the population, production rates, $A_n$, degradation rates, $B_n$, and the fixed birth delays, $\tau_n$, follow a gamma distribution.
 A decrease in protein count is due to growth-induced dilution or enzymatic degradation, and is described by an instantaneous death process with rate $B_n$.

 ### Markovian part
 To define the Markovian part of the model, we set the model by